dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 A key with this kty has the following parameters:

 - The parameter "kty" MUST be "HPKE-KEM".
-- The parameter "hkc" MUST be present and contains the HPKE Key Configuration defined in Section X.X.
+- The parameter "hkc" MUST be present and contains the HPKE Key Configuration defined in Section 3.1.1.
 - The parameter "pub" MUST be present and contains the public key encoded using the base64url [RFC4648] encoding.
 - The parameter "priv" MUST be present if the key is private key and contains the private key encoded using the base64url [RFC4648] encoding.